-**The Star Party on May 25th is confirmed!**
+**Star Party on Friday, June 22 is on!**

 We strongly recommend that you follow us on Twitter @sfutrottobs to get the most up to date information on the status of Star Parties.